pct-org/getting-started/README.md

 ---
 ## Getting started

-This repo is meant to get an easier experience setting up this environment.
+This repo helps you to get an easier experience setting up this environment.
+If you want to develop on one specific [project](#Projects) please so the README of one of those [projects](#Projects).

 ## Projects